mcupak/beacon-adapter-vcf/README.md

 ## Vcf Files

 This adapter uses vcf files to query variant data.
 The vcf specification can be found [here](https://samtools.github.io/hts-specs/VCFv4.2.pdf).
 In order to allow for fast, random access of vcf files (which can be gigabytes in size), the input files must be [bgzipped](http://www.htslib.org/doc/tabix.html) and [tab indexed](http://www.htslib.org/doc/tabix.html).
-Additionally, the  index file will be expected to have the same name as the vcf file, exception with an additional ".tbi" extension on the end.
-It is also expected that this file is in the same file folder as the vcf file
+Additionally, the  index file will be expected to have the same name as the vcf file, except with an additional ".tbi" extension on the end.
+It is also expected that this file is in the same file folder as the vcf file.

 ## Configuring the Adapter

-In order to properly configure the adapter you must call the initAdapter method, supplying it with an AdapterConfig object once a new adapter object has been created.
+In order to properly configure the adapter you must call the initAdapter method from the VcfBeaconAdapter class, supplying it with an AdapterConfig object once a new adapter object has been created.
 There are two required parameters for the configuration that must be supplied as ConfigValues to the AdapterConfig object:

 #### Required